flytbase/flytsamples/Web-Apps/README.md

   ![web-app-screen](https://cloud.githubusercontent.com/assets/6880872/24096551/18c80258-0d88-11e7-9d3c-4704748b5a2b.png)

-## Video streaming app
+## Flyt_Cam
-This is a sample app to view live feed streamed from your drone camera.
+This is a sample video streaming app to view live feed streamed from your drone camera.
 For documentation on how to connect your app scroll down and for using the app read the readme in the app folder.
 ![web-video-app-screen](https://cloud.githubusercontent.com/assets/6880872/24096608/587888e6-0d88-11e7-90e9-4bf801339b15.png)